kvasdopil/ui-gen/README.md

   - Uses `postMessage` API to communicate content height from iframe to parent
   - Renders generated UI in iframe based on selected conversation point
   - Extracts and displays screen title from HTML metadata (`<!-- Title: ... -->`) above the screen
+  - **Clickable Highlights**: Toggle button next to screen title to show/hide interactive element highlights
+    - Highlights `<a>` elements with `href` attribute in magenta
+    - Highlights `<button>` elements in cyan
+    - Overlay layer positioned absolutely over iframe without modifying generated content
+    - Uses `offsetLeft`/`offsetTop` to calculate positions relative to iframe document (not affected by CSS transforms)
+    - State is not persisted (resets on page reload)
   - **HTML Wrapper**: Simplified implementation with CSS ensuring html, body, and root content element have min-height: 844px
   - Automatically starts generation when created with initial conversation point (for new screens from form)
   - Replaces incomplete conversation points instead of duplicating them (prevents duplicate prompts in history)